dmakogon/clouddevelop2015/README.md

 ```
 {
 	"type": "Task",
-	"id": "2",
+	"id": "Task2",
 	"description": "Finalize walkthrough doc",
-	**categories: [**
-		**{ categoryId: 3, categoryName: "Work"},**
-		**{ categoryId: 5, categoryName: "Indoors"}**
+	categories: [
+		{ "categoryId": "Category3", categoryName: "Work" },
+		{ "categoryId": "Category5", categoryName: "Indoors" }
 	]
 }
 ```
 Denormalization has a slight downside: If a category name changed, you might need to find all tasks with that category, and update the task document.
-If you choose to keep categories as is, and just make them *disabled* in lieu of a newer category, then you"d never have the data update issue.
+If you choose to keep categories as is, and just make them *disabled* in lieu of a newer category, then you wouldn't have the data update issue.

-### Queries: Task categories

-#### Retrieve a person"s tasks for a given category

-TBD

-#### Retrieve all tasks for a given category

-TBD

-#### Retrieve a person"s task categories

-TBD

 ## Task notes

 Notes are interesting, in that they are *unbounded*.
-That is, there"s no limit to the number of notes that a Task may have.
+That is, there's no limit to the number of notes that a Task may have.
 Liken this to comments on a blog post:
-Unless there"s a specific reason to limit this in the app, the database must accomodate the unbounded condition.
+Unless there's a specific reason to limit this in the app, the database must accomodate the unbounded condition, with unlimited notes.

 The challenge is that Documents are capped in size.
 With DocumentDB, that size is 512K.
-While it"s not very likely you"ll exceed this limit while storing a Task, it"s not difficult to imagine this happening.
+While it's not very likely you'll exceed this limit while storing a Task, it's not difficult to imagine this happening if you kept copious, detailed notes for each of your tasks.

 ### Task notes: Approach 1 - Array within Task

-Here"s what our *unbounded* Task+Notes document might look like:
+Here's what our *unbounded* Task+Notes document might look like:

 ```
 {
 	"type": "Task",
-	"id": "2",
+	"id": "Task2",
 	"description": "Finalize walkthrough doc",
-	notes: [
+	"notes": [
-		{ "id": "1", "note": "Reviewed relational model w/Ryan"},
+		{ "noteId": "Note1", "note": "Reviewed relational model w/Ryan"},
-		{ "id": "1", "note": "Reviewed document model w/Ryan"}
+		{ "noteId": "Note2", "note": "Reviewed document model w/Ryan"}
 	]
 }
 ```